“It’s not medical marijuana,” Healthcare community at odds on State Question 788

 OKLAHOMA CITY - As Oklahomans prepare to vote on a state question regarding medical marijuana, members of the medical and healthcare community are at odds.

-Rep. Dale Debry, R-Owasso, has been an actively practicing physician of 44 years.
+Rep. Dale Derby, R-Owasso, has been an actively practicing physician of 44 years.
 He says he is against the way SQ788 is written.

 "They are pushing it as medical marijuana, and it’s not medical marijuana.
 It’s more recreational marijuana," said Rep. Derby.